Aliyah Boston

-Aliyah Boston (born December 11, 2001) is an American college basketball player for the South Carolina Gamecocks of the Southeastern Conference (SEC).
-She plays the power forward and center positions.
+Aliyah Boston (born December 11, 2001) is an American professional basketball power forward and center for the Indiana Fever of the Women's National Basketball Association (WNBA) and for the Phantom of Unrivaled.
+She was named 2023 WNBA Rookie of the Year in a unanimous vote and the AP Rookie of the Year.
+She played college basketball at the University of South Carolina.

 Born in Saint Thomas, United States Virgin Islands, Boston attended Worcester Academy in Worcester, Massachusetts, where she was a McDonald's All-American and a three-time Massachusetts Gatorade Player of the Year.
 Boston has won several gold medals representing the United States.

 Boston led South Carolina to their second national championship in school history in 2022 and was named the NCAA Tournament Most Outstanding Player (MOP).
 That year, she also won Player of the Year and Defensive Player of the Year honors.
-Boston won the Lisa Leslie Award as the best center in NCAA women's basketball in three consecutive years.
+Boston won the Lisa Leslie Award as the best center in NCAA women's basketball in four consecutive years.

+On April 1, 2023, Boston declared for the 2023 WNBA draft.
+Boston chose to forgo her extra year of eligibility granted to college athletes due to the COVID-19 pandemic.
+She ended her four-year collegiate career with a record of 129 wins and 9 losses.
+Boston was the first overall pick in the WNBA draft on April 10, 2023, selected by the Indiana Fever.

-Early life
+Early life and education

 Boston was born on December 11, 2001, to parents Cleone and Al in Saint Thomas, U.S. Virgin Islands.
-Boston fell in love with basketball at age 9 watching her older sister Alexis play.
+Boston fell in love with basketball at age 9 while watching her older sister Alexis play.
 At age 12, Aliyah and Alexis moved from their home in the Virgin Islands, to New England to live with their aunt, Jenaire Hodge, and her cousin, Kira Punter.
 Boston would only see her parents a few times over the following years, mostly to watch Aliyah's AAU basketball games.

-High school career

 Boston attended Worcester Academy in Worcester, Massachusetts, winning Gatorade Massachusetts Player of the Year honors in 2017, 2018, and 2019.
-Boston led her team to a to 24-1 record and a second straight New England Prep School Athletic Council (NEPSAC) Class A championship in 2019.
+Boston led her team to a 24–1 record and a second straight New England Prep School Athletic Council (NEPSAC) Class A championship in 2019.
 That year, she was a consensus All-American, averaging 17.3 points, 10.6 rebounds and 3.2 blocks per game.
 Boston was selected to play in the McDonald's All-American Game and the Jordan Brand Classic in 2019.

 A five-star recruit, Boston was ranked third in the ESPN HoopGurlz 2019 class.
 Boston committed to Dawn Staley and the South Carolina Gamecocks over UConn, Ohio State, and Notre Dame, giving the Gamecocks the consensus number one recruiting class for 2019.